 \subsection{Nonstationarity Analysis}

-Nonstationarity is an important characteristic in most real-world time series data.
-Fig.~\ref{temporal_factor} illustrates some temporal factors of NoTMF with the following setting: $d=1$, $R=10$, and $m=24$.
+Nonstationarity is an important characteristic in real-world traffic time series data.
+Figure~\ref{temporal_factor} illustrates some temporal factors of NoTMF with the following setting: $d=1$, $R=10$, and $m=24$.
 As can be seen, temporal factors \#3, \#5, \#6, \#7, \#8, and \#9 show clear seasonality and periodicity.
-The long-term season is associated with week, i.e., $7\times 24=168$ time steps (hours), while the short-term season is associated with day, i.e., $24$ time steps (hours).
+The long-term season is associated with the week, i.e., $7\times 24=168$ time steps (hours), while the short-term season is associated with the day, i.e., $24$ time steps (hours).
 For other temporal factors, they also show clear trends with weak seasonality and periodicity.
-Therefore, making use of seasonal differencing in nonstationary traffic states data can benefit the forecasting performance (as noted in Table~\ref{notmf_forecasting_table}).
-Our results further demonstrate the effectiveness of seasonal differencing operations in characterizing temporal process in $\boldsymbol{X}$.
+Therefore, making use of seasonal differencing in nonstationary traffic state data can benefit the forecasting performance (as noted in Table~\ref{notmf_forecasting_table} and \ref{notmf_forecasting_table_seattle}).
+Our results further demonstrate the effectiveness of seasonal differencing in characterizing temporal process in the factor matrix $\boldsymbol{X}$.